 Covers the core disciplines in Women's Studies to the latest scholarship in feminist research.
 This database supports curriculum development in the areas of sociology, history, political science & economy, public policy, international relations, arts & humanities, business and education.

 Full-text resource for students and scholars of U.S. history and U.S. women's history.
-Organized around the history of women in social movements in the U.S. beginning in 1600, this collection includes document projects and archives with more than thousands of documents.
+Organized around the history of women in social movements in the U.S. beginning in 1600, this collection includes document projects and archives with over a thousand of documents.

 A primary resource covering current social issues that helps students discover, analyze, and organize a broad variety of data for conducting research, writing assignments, debates, and presentations.
 By providing both pro and con perspectives on many topics, this is an excellent starting point for building an argumentative essay.